How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 The base rate usually covers organic posting only.
 The moment you want to run the video as a paid ad — which is the entire point for most brands — you pay extra:

 • Paid usage rights: typically +30-50% of the base rate per 30 days of ad usage.
 Some creators charge flat fees ($100-$300/month).
+This is the fee that quietly doubles budgets, because a winning ad might run for six months — and you pay for every one of them.

 • Perpetual rights: often 2-4x the base rate as a one-time fee.
+Worth it for proven winners, wasteful for untested creative.

 The hidden costs nobody puts in their rate card